FuDGE: A Method to Estimate a Functional Differential Graph in a High-Dimensional Setting: Functional Differential Graphical Models

-In general, we cannot directly estimate \eqref{eq:singleFGdef}, since $X_{i}(\cdot)$ may be an infinite dimensional object.
+In general, we cannot directly estimate \eqref{eq:singleFGdef}, since $X_{i}(\cdot)$ may be an infinite-dimensional object.
 Thus, before applying a statistical estimation procedure, dimension reduction is typically required. \citet{Qiao2015Functional} used \emph{functional principal component analysis} (FPCA) to project each observed function onto an orthonormal function basis defined by a finite number of eigenfunctions.
 Their procedure then estimates the conditional independence structure from the ``projection scores'' of this basis.
-We outline their approach below.
+We outline their approach in the following.
 However, in contrast to \citet{Qiao2015Functional}, we do not restrict ourselves to dimension reduction by projecting onto the FPCA basis, and in our discussion we instead consider a general function subspace.